Hematuria is blood in the urine

 Causes of Blood in Urine

-Common urologic causes of hematuria include urinary tract infections, kidney or bladder stones, benign prostate enlargement (BPH) and prostate infections.
-More serious causes of hematuria include bladder or kidney cancer.
-Symptoms such as flank pain, urinary frequency, or painful urination (dysuria) may coexist with hematuria which aide in making the correct diagnosis.
+Common urologic causes of hematuria include urinary tract infections, kidney or bladder stones, benign prostate enlargement (BPH), and prostate infections.
+More serious causes of hematuria include bladder, prostate, or kidney cancer.
+Symptoms such as flank pain, urinary frequency, or painful urination may coexist with hematuria, which aides the provider in making the correct diagnosis.
 In young children, microscopic hematuria is usually self-limiting.
-However, it is important that children with persistent/recurrent hematuria be evaluated by a urologist.
+However, it is important that children with persistent/recurrent hematuria be evaluated by a pediatric urologist.

-When hematuria is unexplained or recurrent, it is important that a thorough and complete evaluation be done to rule out significant underlying disease such as urologic cancer (prostate, bladder, or kidney cancer).
-The typical evaluation for hematuria includes a CT urogram (also referred to as a CT-IVP) as well as a cystoscopy.
-A cystoscopy is a procedure in which a small camera is passed into the bladder to visually inspect the entire surface).
-Both of these tests are performed in the urologist’s office.
-Other radiographic tests such as ultrasound and MRI are used occasionally depending on the clinical scenario of the individual.
+When hematuria is unexplained or recurrent, it is important to have a comprehensive evaluation performed to rule out a significant underlying disease or condition.
+A typical evaluation for hematuria includes a CT urogram (also referred to as a CT-IVP), as well as a cystoscopy.
+A cystoscopy is a procedure in which a small camera is passed through the urethra into the bladder to visually inspect the bladder walls.
+Both of these tests are generally performed in the urologist’s office.
+Other radiographic tests such as ultrasound and MRI are used occasionally depending on the medical scenario of the individual patient.

-Once a cause for the hematuria is identified, treatment ensues.
-When no cause for the hematuria is identified (“negative work-up”), referral to a nephrologist (physician whom specializes in medical diseases of the kidney) may be recommended.
+Once a cause for the hematuria is identified, treatment options can be discussed.
+When no cause for the blood is identified (“negative work-up”), referral to a nephrologist, or kidney specialist, may be recommended.
 If cancer is diagnosed, your provider will work with an oncologist to treat your condition.